 The Valdes Peninsula

+Our top pick for remote, rustic ranches with vast private land to explore.
 The Valdes Peninsula juts out into the Atlantic ocean, creating two bays which are perfect shelter for the visiting southern right whales between June - December.
 The peninsula is also frequented year round by orcas, and there are numerous sea lion, penguin and elephant seal colonies here too.
-In March and April the orcas can be found beaching at Punta Norte (in the north of the peninsula) to hunt sea lion pups.
 Accommodation options on the peninsula itself are mostly fairly remote, rustic ranches - here are our top picks.

 Estancia La Ernestina is located on private land at Punta Norte, where the orcas come to hunt sea lion pups in March/April.
 The estancia has a private penguin colony with over 140,000 pairs, as well as sea lions, southern right whales and elephant seals on it's coastline.